-MongoDB and MySQL are both incredible databases with outstanding performance.
+MongoDB and MySQL are both incredible databases with outstanding features.
 However, their success is determined by the field in which they are playing.
+Choosing MongoDB over MySQL depends entirely on the characteristics of your project and your long-term goals.
 Rather than merely comparing the pros and cons, it is first essential to comprehend the different contexts in which they operate.
-Therefore, in this blog post, we will explore the key characteristics, differences, and benefits of using MongoDB and MySQL.

 What is MongoDB?

-MongoDB is also open-source, however, and unlike MySQL, it is a document datastore.
+MongoDB is also an open-source database but works as a document datastore, unlike MySQL’s RDBMS features.
 It stores documents within collections instead of tables with relations among them.

 In MongoDB, data is displayed in key-value pairs like JSON documents, allowing the database to have less constraints considering the schema design.
 This can be particularly advantageous for data with potential for fast growth or other changes.
 Plus, MongoDB does provide a pre-defined structured which can be adopted if preferred.